 - the implications for parents, schools and professionals in its acceptance of the diagnosis of ‘transgender children’ as fact

-- the impact on children’s view of themselves if ‘gender’ characteristics are enshrined in law as the definitive distinction between the sexes, rather than simply biology
+- the impact on children’s view of themselves if ‘gender’ stereotypes are enshrined in law as the distinction between men and women, rather than biological sex

 Providing Services For Transgender Customers (Nov 2015)

 Government Equalities Office in collaboration with Gendered Intelligence